StackExchange/dnscontrol/docs/notifications.md

 ## Configuration

-Notifications are set up in your credentials json file.
+Notifications are set up in your credentials JSON file.
 They will use the `notifications` key to look for keys or configuration needed for various notification types.

 ```json
   "r53": {